Szabla wz. 34: History

 When Poland regained its independence in 1918, the renascent Polish Army inherited a wide variety of swords from the armies of German Empire, Russian Empire, and Austria-Hungary, as well as France, Italy, and many other states from where weapons were being imported during the Polish-Bolshevik War of 1920.

 Experiences in the war shaped Polish Army organizational and operational doctrine.
 Unlike the trench warfare of World War I, the Polish-Soviet War was a conflict in which the cavalry's mobility played a decisive role.

 Poland acknowledged the benefits of mechanization but was unable to invest heavily in many of the expensive, unproven inventions since then.
 In spite of this, Polish cavalry brigades were used as a mobile mounted infantry, but also continued to be trained in fencing for a possible sabre charge.

 Because of that a need arose to create a new, standard weapon to be issued to all cavalry units of the Polish Army.
-In April 1921 the Ministry of Military Matters introduced the szabla wz.
+In April 1921 the Ministry of Military Matters introduced the Szabla wz.
 1921, a new design combining the features of various swords used by the Polish Army until that date.

-Resembling the original 17th-century sabres, the new 1921 pattern was based primarily on the sabres produced during World War I in small numbers for the Polnische Wehrmacht (retroactively designated "szabla wz.
+Resembling the original 17th-century sabres, the new 1921 pattern was based primarily on the sabres produced during World War I in small numbers for the Polnische Wehrmacht (retroactively designated "Szabla wz.
 1917").

 The new sabre served as both a combat and ceremonial weapon of the Polish Army.
 This made the 1921 design not ideal for either cutting or thrusting, as compromises had to be made and the curvature was not the best suited for cavalry combat.

+In 1934 the Warsaw-based Technical Institute of Armaments designed a new standard combat sabre for all mounted units of the Polish Army.

+World War II

+Unlike many contemporary designs such as the American Model 1913 Cavalry Saber or the British Pattern 1908 and 1912 cavalry swords, the Polish Szabla wz.
+34 was used in actual combat on numerous occasions after the First World War.

+Even by the late 1930s the Polish cavalry was primarily a formation of mounted infantry and was not supposed to be used as typical Napoleonic-era cavalry, during the German and Soviet Invasion of Poland of 1939 there were 16 confirmed cavalry charges in which the Polish units used the sabres against enemy soldiers.
+Contrary to a widespread yet counter-factual myth, most of them were successful.